Hischier's overtime goal lifts Devils past Senators 4-3 - WHIZ News

 NEWARK, N.J.
-(AP) — Nico Hischier scored his second goal of the game at 4:27 of overtime lifted New Jersey past the Ottawa Senators 4-3 on Thursday night and extended the Devils’ winning streak to eight games.
+(AP) — Nico Hischier scored his second goal of the game on a power play at 4:27 of overtime and lifted New Jersey past the Ottawa Senators 4-3 on Thursday night, extending the Devils’ winning streak to eight games.

 Shane Pinto scored twice and Travis Hamonic added a goal for Ottawa.
 The Senators continued their road struggles, losing for the fifth time in five away games.
 Ottawa has won only four of 13 games overall.

+Both teams had power-play chances in overtime, but the Devils managed to kill of Ottawa’s two-minute chance.

+“To have a chance like that in overtime and not get it done, it’s frustrating.”
+Senators captain Brady Tkachuk said.

-Devils goalie Vitek Vanecek made 17 saves before he was replaced by backup Akira Schmid midway through the third period with game tied at 3.
+Devils goalie Vitek Vanecek made 18 saves before he was replaced by backup Akira Schmid midway through the third period with game tied at 3.
 Vanecek collided with Chabot late in the second.
 Chabot was whistled for interference on the play.
-Schmid made seven saves in relief, including five in overtime.
+Schmid made seven saves in relief, including five in overtime for his first NHL win.

+“You never want to go in like this and see your teammate get hurt but you just got to be ready for moments like this,” Schmid said.

 Wood notched his sixth goal of the season at 2:53 of the second, giving the Devils a 3-2 lead.